The King's Daughter (2022 film): Release

-Originally set to be released by Focus Features, On August 15, 2014, Paramount Pictures announced the release date for the film as April 10, 2015, while international sales would be handled by Good Universe.
+Originally set to be released by Focus Features, Paramount Pictures announced the release date for the film as April 10, 2015, while international sales were to be handled by Good Universe.
 Just three weeks before the film was due for wide release, Paramount cancelled without specifying a future release date.
 A source close to the film claimed that more time was needed to complete the special effects work.
 The film was later retitled The King's Daughter.
-In May of 2017, Open Road Films bought the distribution rights.
+In May 2017, Open Road Films bought the distribution rights.
 The distribution rights ended up going to Open Road's successor Global Road Entertainment before Global Road dropped the film.
-On June 1, 2020, Arclight Films acquired distribution from Open Road during the 2020 Cannes virtual event.
-In October 2021, it was announced Gravitas Ventures acquired distribution rights to the film, and set it for a January 21, 2022, release.
+In June 2020, Arclight Films acquired distribution from Open Road during the Cannes virtual event.
+The following year in October, Gravitas Ventures acquired distribution rights to the film, and scheduled its release for January 21, 2022.

-The film was released for VOD on April 5, 2022, followed by a Blu-ray and DVD release on April 19, 2022.
+The film was released for VOD on April 5, 2022, followed by a Blu-ray and DVD release on April 19.